Second Polish Republic: Military

+Army

 The training of the Polish Army was thorough.
 The non-commissioned officers were a competent body of men with expert knowledge and high ideals.
 The officers, both senior and junior, constantly refreshed their training in the field and in the lecture hall, where modern technical achievement and the lessons of contemporary wars were demonstrated and discussed.
-The equipment of the Polish Army was less developed technically than that of Nazi Germany and its rearmament was slowed down by confidence in Western European military support and by budget difficulties.
+The equipment of the Polish Army was less developed technically than that of Nazi Germany and its rearmament was slowed by confidence in Western European military support and by budget difficulties.
 The Polish command system at the level of the entire Polish military and the armies was obsolete.
-The generals in command of the armies had to ask permission from the high command.
-The Polish military attempted to organize fronts made of armies' groups only when it was already too late during the Polish Defensive War in 1939.
+The generals in command of armies had to ask permission from the high command.
+The Polish military attempted to organize fronts made of army groups only when it was already too late during the Polish Defensive War in 1939.

+Air Force

+Poland began building up an air force starting in the Polish-Soviet War.
+The Polish were not able to sustain this as they did not have a satisfactory amount of airfields along with an industrial base of sorts.
+Starting in the mid-1930s modernization attempts were done which led to the number of planes in the air force shrinking and in 1936 there was 417 planes.
+The Polish attempted to acquire planes from the French but were largely unsuccessful.
+In 1939 Poland had "no more than 511 aircraft".

+Navy

+Poland created its own navy upon becoming independent which mostly consisted of river boats but later diversified.
+Poland would later include in its navy: torpedo boats, destroyers, submarines and cruisers.
+By the time of Second World War in 1939 it had 18 ships in its navy.
+As naval vessels were prohibited from docking in Gdańsk, the Polish opted to use Gdynia and Hel instead (Hel would be exclusively for military purposes) with Gdynia being where the navy was based out of.